bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     today).

-    This started a discussion among experts about how this flexibility interacts with a an issue in the bech32 address encoding algorithm that was [reported in May][bech32 length change] and recently [described in detail][bse bech32 extension].
+    This started a discussion among experts about how this flexibility interacts with an issue in the bech32 address encoding algorithm that was [reported in May][bech32 length change] and recently [described in detail][bse bech32 extension].
 Bech32 addresses as specified in [BIP173][] are supposed to